A Year in the Fulbright Life: Mariam E.’s Story

 “I was lucky enough to be hosted by this wonderful American family, George and Donna Beestman, who are volunteers with Madison Friends of International students!
 They provided me a temporary house, helped me lease a studio, find furnishings and get settled before my classes at UW start.
 Such initiatives are very important in building mutual cultural understanding.
 By hosting international students they believe the world comes to them!

 “One of the things I’ve noticed is how much football plays a huge role in American culture.
 It actually gives an identity to the city with the team mascot, the chants and the team colors.
 When football season started, Madison was all red, and people were tailgating all over the city.
 The atmosphere became very energetic and vibrant.
 Our mascot at Wisconsin is called Bucky Badger, and here I am posing with him.
 I’m all ready for football season!”

 “Earlier this month, I decided to change the route I take to go home from campus.
 I tried the lake path next to Lake Mendota in Madison, and I was amazed!
 The beauty was so surreal, it looked like a painting.
 One of the best things about studying in the United States is having such beautiful nature around.
 It’s so relaxing.
 I’m blessed.”

-Mariam is a first-year Fulbrighter from Lebanon working on her Master’s in in Speech, Language and Hearing Sciences.
+Mariam is a second-year Fulbrighter from Lebanon working on her Master’s in in Speech, Language and Hearing Sciences.
 She’s currently a student at University of Wisconsin- Madison.

 Follow updates from Mariam and other Fulbright students on our Facebook and Twitter pages.
 Check back here every month for more updates on the blog and Medium Series to see what Mariam does this year!